University-Project-Repos/InteractiveMicrocontrollerGame/README.md

 # ENCE260 Microcontroller Assignment

-Simple embedded C program for an interactive, multi-tiered memory game between UCFK4 microcontrollers using real-time infrared communication.
+Simple embedded-C program for an interactive, multi-tiered memory game between UCFK4 microcontrollers using real-time infrared communication.

 ![UCFK4](https://github.com/user-attachments/assets/891caa5e-3126-492a-ac69-fc1763096c8d)

-My first project implementing C, embedded microcontrollers, and basically in fulfilling user-specified requirements (with exception to underlying project specifications) to a "Simon Say's" theme.
+My first project implementing C, embedded microcontrollers, and basically in fulfilling user-specified requirements (with exception to underlying project specifications, and already completing a software engineering project course* in exchange studies abroad, although oddly not recognised somehow by the University of Canterbury regardless of already being transfered to my studies there, and not to mention with a group rather than left alone) to a "Simon Say's" theme.

 ### Team
 * [Courtney Bracefield](https://github.com/courtneycb)